-5. Education, Health and Care Plan or Statement of Special Educational Needs An Education, Health and Care plan (EHCP) is an integrated support plan for children and young people with complex special needs and disabilities.
+5. Education, Health and Care Plan

+An Education, Health and Care plan (EHCP) is an integrated support plan for children and young people with complex special needs and disabilities.
 The plan gives a detailed description of the range of difficulties a child is facing and the level and type of provision required to help the child make progress and achieve positive outcomes.